Brazilian Coffee Guide (Top Picks, Guide + Brewing Tips)

 - Minas Gerais – Meaning General Mines, this is the biggest coffee-growing state where 4 coffee-producing regions are located.
 It houses half of Brazil’s coffee production farms.
 High-quality Obatã, Icatu, Catuaí, Catuaí Rubi, and Mundo Novo coffees are grown here.

 - Cerrado de Minas – This region was the first to be awarded the Designation of Origin status.
-With elevations reaching 800 to 1,300 meters, this region produces high-grade coffees.
+With elevations reaching 800 to 1,300 metres, this region produces high-grade coffees.

 - Chapada de Minas – This region of valleys and highlands grows Catuai and Mundo Novo varieties.